anycable/anycable-client/README.md

 })
 ```

-## Reusing channel instances
+## Duplicating or reusing channel instances?

 It is safe to call `cable.subscribe(channel)` multiple times—only a single subscription (from the protocol point of view) is made, i.e., this action is idempotent.
-The reasoning behind this is to make it possible to use the same channel from multiple indepependent places in your code without worrying about whether the channels has been already subscribed or not.
+At the same time, it's safe to have multuple channel instances with the same identifiers client-side—only a single _real_ subscription would be made.

 Let's consider an example.
 Suppose you have two _components_ relying on the same channel: